-Submerge yourself in a sea of more than 100,000 tulips at Albany's historic Washington Park this Mother's Day weekend for Albany's Annual Tulip Festival.
+Submerge yourself in a sea of more than 100,000 tulips at Albany's historic Washington Park this Mother's Day weekend for Albany's Annual Tulip Festival presented by Citizens Bank.
 Since Mayor Erastus Corning II read the first Tulip Festival Proclamation on May 14, 1949, the Mother’s Day weekend celebration has grown into one of the Northeast’s biggest and most beloved yearly events.

 Historic events celebrating Albany's rich, Dutch heritage combined with multiple stages of acclaimed live music, craft vendors, a fine arts show, children's activities, and great food to make Tulip Festival a free, one-of-a-kind event for the whole family.

 FREE CDTA shuttle runs continuously to Washington Park from the Eagle Street Parking Lot (at Eagle & Madison Ave) and the Elk Street Parking Lot (at Elk & Hawk Streets) throughout the festival.
 Shuttles will run every 20-25 minutes depending on traffic.
 Parking is free at these two lots.